diyclassics/diyclassics.github.io/cv.md

 - 2016\.
 Participant in Sunoikisis Latin Seminar at Center for Hellenic Studies; leader of common session post-Neronian literature.
 - 2016\.
 Participant in Sunoikisis Greek Seminar at Center for Hellenic Studies; leader of common session on Hellenistic literature.
 - 2016\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2015\.
-Participant in Sunoikisis Latin Seminar at Center for Hellenic Studies; leader of common session on “Family Ties in Neronian Literature.”
+Participant in Sunoikisis Latin Seminar at Center for Hellenic Studies; leader of common session on "Family Ties in Neronian Literature."
 - 2015\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2014\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2014\.
 Co-director of the Fordham Graduate Students Digital Humanities Group.